 Use a context cache for a fine-tuned model

-When you use a context cache, you can't specify the following properties:
+When you use a context cache, you can't specify the following properties in your request:

 GenerativeModel.system_instructions